 This matters because comedy matters – and not just because “laughter is the best medicine.”
-(The COVID vaccine is the best medicine.)
 Today, comedy is a national vernacular, a social and cultural force.
 We communicate in memes.
 We look to late night to process the news.
 Good (and even dumb) comedy challenges and connects, activates and affirms.

 That’s why who does comedy matters – because when you make people laugh, you make people listen.
 And when more people listen to women – the Leahs and the Rachels and everyone else – the world will be a better, and funnier, place.